Copyright & DMCA Policy

 1. Copyright Ownership

-All content on OrthoVellum, including but not limited to text, graphics, logos, images, audio clips, video clips, digital downloads, data compilations, and software, is the property of OrthoVellum or its content suppliers and is protected by Australian and international copyright laws.
+All content on OrthoVellum, including text, graphics, logos, images, audio, video, digital downloads, data compilations, and software, belongs to OrthoVellum or its content suppliers and is protected by Australian and international copyright law.

 1.1 Our Content